google/go-cloud/internal/contributebot/design/README.md

 and communicate with the GitHub API to make changes.

 Running the webhook on App Engine Standard keeps the availability of the webhook high and comes with a built-in domain name (appspot.com) and [HTTPS certificate][App Engine HTTPS certificate].
-However, Go Cloud [does not support App Engine Standard][#210].
+However, the Go CDK [does not support App Engine Standard][#210].
 This is fine, since the endpoint is going to be quite fixed and not expected to change frequently.

 The event worker must only be running one instance and one subscription, since running multiple instances can cause confusing concurrent modifications.
 To